How to Find Odd and Even Numbers In Java?

 Conclusion:

-So that’s all for the Odd and Even numbers In Java.
+So that’s all for the Odd and even numbers in Java.
 I hope you understand this program.
-This was a very simple program wherein we had to decide using the if-else conditional statements, and if you liked this tutorial give it a thumbs up and share it with your friends.
+It was a very simple program in which we had to decide using the if-else conditional statements.
+If you liked this tutorial, give it a thumbs up and share it with your friends.

 I love open-source technologies and am very passionate about software development.
 I like to share my knowledge with others, especially on technology that's why I have given all the examples as simple as possible to understand for beginners.
 All the code posted on my blog is developed, compiled, and tested in my development environment.
 If you find any mistakes or bugs, Please drop an email to softwaretestingo.com@gmail.com, or You can join me on Linkedin.